Drone Anatomy

 Mission Planner Software

-Once assembled, the flight controller needs to be configured 6:
+Once assembled, the flight controller needs to be configured 6arrow-up-right:

 • Connect to Configurator Software: Connect the FC to a computer via USB and use software like Betaflight Configurator, iNAV Configurator, ArduPilot Mission Planner, or QGroundControl (for PX4).